 - Page is using many images.
 They are in modern format webp (if possible), images are compressed and have optimized size and file-size.
 However, without lazyload practice.

-- TTFB (time to first byte) is not ideal.
+- TTFB (time to first byte) is not ideal in some geo locations

 - Although there is a visible effort for setting priorities of loading resources, it’s not optimal.